 Great Scrum Master's don't define truly high functioning Scrum teams.
 Teams in which every member is willing to contribute to the Scrum Master role define truly high functioning Scrum teams.
 This is because truly great teams know that when times get hard, every team member becomes a Scrum Master.

 Are you new to the Scrum Master role and are just trying to find your way?
-Or, are you an experienced Scrum Master who has your feet wet but now you’re ready to take your craft to the next level?
-Check out my course series, Scrum Master Fundamentals, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.
+Or, are you an experienced Scrum Master who has your feet wet but now you're ready to take your craft to the next level?
+Check out my course series, Using the Scrum Framework, to learn how to set yourself apart as a Scrum Master and help your team reach their highest potential.

 Don't have a Pluralsight membership yet?
 Try the entire Pluralsight course catalog free for 10 days here.